Saartje87/pbjs-0.6/docs/PB-$.md

 ### hasClass

-Returns true if the element has the given class name.
+Returns true if the first element in the set has the given class name.

 ###### Signature
 ```js